openmas-ai/openmas/docs/configuration.md

   timeout: 60
 ```

-To use environment-specific configuration, set the `OPENMAS_ENV` environment variable:
+To use environment-specific configuration, set the `OPENMAS_ENV` environment variable (defaults to `local` if not set):

 ```bash
 export OPENMAS_ENV=production